MAPPA: Sendai Studio

-Opened on April 2018, it was established to build a more stable production base, and to increase the percentage of in-house production, is mainly responsible for the processes of in-between animation and digital painting.
+Opened in April 2018, it was established to build a more stable production base, and to increase the percentage of in-house production, is mainly responsible for the processes of in-between animation and digital painting.
 There are future plans to establish a CGI section for 3DCG, compositing, and backgrounds.

 Osaka Studio

 Opened in 2023, in the center of Osaka city acts as a satellite office of the CGI Department.
 This studio is primarily staffed by the 3DCG section artists.
 The studio has future plans to establish other departments such as the CGI Department's background art section, the Animation Department, and the Production Department, with the aim of creating a functional production equivalent to that of Tokyo.